bitcoin-computer/monorepo/packages/node/README.md

 ### Run the Node

 To start your node at `http://localhost:1031` run the command below.
+The node is ready once the log activity subsides.
+On regtest this will take a few minutes, on mainnet and testnet it can take days or even weeks, depending on your hardware.

 <font size=1>